Coldest Place in the World Where Humans Live: An Average of −50°C

 What makes Oymyakon so cold?

-Though there are summer days when temperatures in Oymyakon go up to 86 degrees Fahrenheit (30 degrees Celsius) and above, winters there always come with the harsh cold and unusually low temperatures.
-It’s no coincidence that Oymyakon is the coldest place in the world where humans live.
-So, what makes Oymyakon so cold?
-Well, the answer is its geography.
+Though there are summer days when temperatures in Oymyakon go up to 86°F (30°C) and above, winters always come with harsh cold and unusually low temperatures.
+It’s no coincidence that Oymyakon is the coldest human inhabited place on earth.

 Oymyakon is located in a valley